 Miracle Monocle is an online journal of innovative literary and visual art.
 Published bi-annually, the journal features poems, short stories, literary nonfiction, and a broad range of experimental works.
 We pride ourselves on serving as a home for flash and micro fictions of all varieties, as well as works with genre indeterminacies, fresh collaborations, and re-invigorations of more traditional forms.

 The journal was founded in 2009 by Jacob Thomas Berns and Matthew Crady and was re-established and renewed by Ryan Ridge in 2015.
 Faculty Editor Sarah Anne Strickley has been at the helm since 2017 and has overseen a period of rapid growth and recognition for the journal.
 Miracle Monocle is made possible by funding from the University of Louisville's Department of English and Program in Creative Writing.
 We also depend on the support of generous donors like you.
 Visit our hallowed Wall of Donors to find out how you can support our growth.

 The journal is staffed by a team of graduate and undergraduate editorial interns, who earn course credit for assisting in the production of our issues.
-Students interested in serving on the staff should reach out to us by email here: email@example.com.
+We also staff editors with previous experience on the editorial team.
+Our contributing editors are deeply valued members of the staff.
+Students interested in serving on the staff should reach out to us by email here: firstname.lastname@example.org.

 Previously unpublished and emerging writers are highly encouraged to submit.
 Please visit our archives to sample issues of the journal.